faisalmujawar148/UniversityWebsite/README.md

 - The Gang of Four (Design Patterns).
 - My parents, and God.

-With a heavy yet light heart, I'm proud to submit this roller-coaster of a coursework.
+With a heavy yet light heart, I'm proud to submit this roller-coaster of a project.

 ---

 ## **How to Run the Project**
-1. Clone this repository and the front-end repo (I won't tell you where to find it! haha!).
+1. Clone this repository.
 2. Have Node.js, Maven, SDKMan, Java(> ver.17) and npm installed.
 3. Navigate to the project directory.
-4. Go to either CW1/CW2
+4. Go to `/CW2`. i.e `cd CW2`
-5. Run: `mvn clean install; mvn compile checkstyle:check spotbugs:check verify site;`
+5. Run: `mvn clean install; mvn compile checkstyle:check spotbugs:check verify site;` to test that it's working
 6. If in CW2, `mvn spring-boot:run;`
 7. Now that the backend is running, head to the front-end directory.
 8. Run: `npm install` (if you haven't already)